Al-Badr (Jammu and Kashmir)

-Al-Badr (اَلْبَدْرْ) was an Islamist Militant group operating in the Kashmir region.
-The group was formed in June 1998.
-It is believed the group operated independently from their previous umbrella group, Hizb-ul-Mujahideen (HM).
+Al-Badr (اَلْبَدْرْ) was an Islamist militant group formerly active in the insurgency in Jammu and Kashmir in India.
+The group was formed by the Pakistani Inter-Services Intelligence (ISI) in June 1998.

+It is believed the group was encouraged by the ISI to operate independently from their previous umbrella group, Hizb-ul-Mujahideen (HM).
 Prior to the group's separation from HM, they participated in the fighting in Afghanistan in 1990 as part of Gulbuddin Hekmatyar's Hizb-l-Islami (HIG) alongside other anti-Soviet Afghan mujihadeen.
-India and the United States have declared it a terrorist organisation and banned it.
+India and the United States have declared it a terrorist organisation.

 Foundation and separation

 The group was originally led by Arfeen Bhai, also known as Jannisar or Lukmaan, when it separated in 1998 and is currently led by Bahkt Zameen Khan.
 In 2002, Zameen declared jihad against the U.S. forces in Afghanistan after being responsible for prior attacks against coalition forces there beginning in 2001.
 Al-Badr went on further in 2002 to order all women police in the Rajouri District of Kashmir to quit their jobs by mid-January the next year.
 The group has stated membership in the United Jihad Council (UJC), a coalition of Pakistan-based militants who are active in the Jammu Kashmir region.
 They have been linked to Jamaat-e-Islami and alleged to have connection with al-Qaeda.
 The groups stated purpose is to liberate the Indian states of Jammu and Kashmir to be merged with Pakistan.
 Al-Badr opposes negotiations to end the violence in Kashmir and opposes the Line of Control (LoC) and calls for the strengthening of the jihad.